tariqajyusuf/fidesdocs/pages/fides/fidesplus_release_notes.md

 **Known Issues**
 - **Custom field ordering***: Currently, custom fields are not rendered in any particular order where they are placed or in the table of custom fields.
 - **Updates to custom fields require hard refresh**: When creating a new custom field or updating the name of an existing custom field, a hard refresh must be performed to view these columns in the Data Map table view.
-This will be fixed in a subsequent release.
+This will be resolved in a subsequent release.

 ## Fides For Business 2.11 ##
 April 17, 2023